LEarn More

 The covered entity has made reasonable efforts to contact the patient about the subpoena.

-Subpoenas, orders, and warrants issued across state lines are generally unenforceable; the request must be issued by a court within the state in which the provider or insurance company has a business presence.
+Subpoenas, orders, and warrants issued across state lines are generally unenforceable; the request must be issued by a court within the state in which the provider, clinic, or insurance company has a business presence.

 If the court does not have jurisdiction, you are not obligated to comply.